“…and I wept over them, and men and women sprang into being from the tears which came forth from my Eye.”

 beheld from the starboard bow flashing,

-climbing down the cargo nets over the starboard side,
+climbing the cargo nets down to the Higgins.

 There I beheld the likeness of all things,